nolim1t/nolim1t.github.io/_posts/2021-03-16-that-aged-well.md

 The issue I had was there was no way of resetting this after I selected a payment method that I made a mistake with.

 Anyway, I still have my [warrant canary](https://nolim1t.co/canary.txt) that you can easily verify.
+And for my actual mastodon accounts, you may find my [social media](https://nolim1t.co/socialmedia.txt) listings on this site.

+Luckily mastodon follows can be migrated.
+I'm over at bitcoinhackers.org again.